mslinn/jekyll_all_collections/README.md

 Values can include one or more of the following attributes:
 `date`, `destination`, `draft`, `label`, `last_modified`, `last_modified_at`, `path`, `relative_path`,
 `title`, `type`, and `url`.
-Ascending sorts are the default, however a descending sort can be achieved by prepending `-` before an attribute.
+Ascending sorts are the default; however, a descending sort can be achieved by prepending `-` before an attribute.

 To specify more than one sort key, provide a comma-delimited string of values.
 Included spaces are ignored.